pontuscode/graphql_declarative_wrapper/README.md

 ## Add proper error messages to everything, both validation and generation errors

 ## Add checks before overwriting files during schema generation (check if file exists)

+## Change concatenate validation.
+If object type is not wrapped, then return false